MDivyaPrakash/summaryLogs/README.md

 The UI is built using Gradio.
 Gradio is an open-source Python library that enables to quickly create UIs for your machine learning models.
 This was again chosen because of its high compatability with the FastAPI components.

 ### Model (Mistral)
-From Model Perspective, I chose to use the Hugging Face's Mistral_7B_Instruct_v0.2 [link](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2) for getting the summaries of logs, leveraging its zero shot capabilities.
+From Model Perspective, Hugging Face's-Mistral_7B_Instruct_v0.2 [link](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2), was chosen for getting the summaries of logs, leveraging its zero shot capabilities.

 The request with proper prompt is sent and the output is processed accroddingly.
 For this Hugging Face Inference API has been used, to minimise the cost of deployment.
 Given the ZeroShot capabilities of Mistral, it was able to give correct answers, in most of the test cases.